 For added effect you can brush edible silver luster dust over the chocolates.

-I found my Day of the Dead Sugar Skull Silicone Mold at Michael’s, but they are currently also available, along with another design (the Day of the Dead Sugar Skull Silicone Mold), from amazon (commission earned for affiliate sales).
+I found my Day of the Dead Sugar Skull Silicone Mold at Michael’s, but they are currently also available, along with another design (the Day of the Dead Sugar Skull Silicone Mold), from amazon.

 Mexican Hot Chocolate Truffles – Sugar Skulls Shapes Truffles that are perfect for the Day of the Dead or Halloween